YerkoPalma/choo-tts/README.md

 ### `tts:speak` | `tts.events.SPEAK`
 Emit this event to speak some text.
-Can get a string and speak it with the default settings, or can get an object with rate, pitch and volume settings (lang is set in the voice, and the voice to speak is set in the `state.selectedVoice`).
-If you pass an object you can add an additional `id` property that can be used to identify this speech for the speech events.
+Can get a string and speak it with the default settings, or can get an object with text, rate, pitch and volume properties, only text is mandatory (lang is set in the voice, and the voice to speak is set in the `state.selectedVoice` property or with the `tts:set-voice` event).
+If you pass an object you can set an additional `id` property that can be used to identify this speech for the speech events.

 ### `tts:pause` | `tts.events.PAUSE`
 Emit this event to pause an ongoing speak.
 If there is no speaking taking place,